opencobra/cobratoolbox/docs/source/guides/documentationGuide.md

 % This is a final comment that cannot be in the description but can be useful
 %
 % ..
 Author: - Name, date, some information

+x = 5;  % here the body of the function begins
 ````